-But you need to go deeper and find out exactly what you are scared of while driving.
+But you need to go deeper and find out precisely what you are scared of while driving.
 And we will work a way through that too.
-Find out – is it a general fear of driving phobia, driving on freeways or bridges, phobia of busy intersections, fear of how to park on crowded streets without smashing a light…?
+Find out – is it a general fear of driving phobia, driving on freeways or bridges, a dread of busy intersections, anxiety of how to park on crowded streets without smashing a light…?

 How to Overcome Your Specific Fear of Driving